 What to do when the company’s assets have been too thin?
 We will take an example to illustrate this.

-- Let’s say that Company MNC has a pre-tax income of $1.25 million and the offer they get is a $5 million.
+- Let’s say that Company MNC has a pre-tax income of $1.25 million, and the offer they get is $5 million.
 So they go to the lenders and try to arrange some debt against their assets.
-The only problem they have is that they don’t have enough assets to use as collateral.
-Company MNC has around $2 million worth of assets including the equipment but still, there is a huge gap of $3 million.
+The only problem is that they don’t have enough assets to use as collateral.
+Company MNC has around $2 million worth of assets, including the equipment, but still, there is a huge gap of $3 million.

 - In this situation, the only option is to finance the LBO through cash flows.
-For that cash flows have to be huge.
-It should cover the senior debt, the subordinated debt, and the salary of the entrepreneur.
+For that, cash flows have to be huge.
+It should cover the senior debt, the subordinated debt, and the entrepreneur’s salary.
 If the cash flow is not that big, there’s no point for which you should go for the buyout.

 - There’s another option available if the asset value is higher than the cash flows and the price.
-You can sell off the assets of the company (which can also be called equipment finance) and then with the rest you can run the company.
+You can sell off the company’s assets (also called equipment finance), and then with the rest, you can run the company.

-- The only crucial thing you need to take care of is the due diligence.
-You need to make sure that before you ever decide to purchase the company, you know everything about the company – the operations, the products/services, how the company is run, the senior management and how they make decisions, the cash flows coming in, pre-tax income every year, the capital structure, and the strategy of the business for future expansion.
+- The only crucial thing you need to take care of is due diligenceDue DiligenceDue diligence is a thorough examination of information and strict adherence to the applicable rules and regulations.
+It ensures asset protection as well as the avoidance of malpractices and conflicts..
+It would be best if you made sure that before you ever decide to purchase the company, you know everything about the company – the operations, the products/services, how the company is run, the senior management and how they make decisions, the cash flows coming in, pre-tax income every year, the capital structure, and the strategy of the business for future expansion.

-- If you can do a thorough analysis and find it satisfactory, then only you should go for an LBO.
-Otherwise, it’s better to invest your money in some other investment opportunities.
+- If you can do a thorough analysis and find it satisfactory, you should only go for an LBO.
+Otherwise, it’s better to invest your money in other investment opportunities.

-This has been a guide to what is LBO Financing.
-Here we discuss the top 6 strategies used by private equity firms to finance an LBO.
-We also look at the other options they have when the assets are thin.
+This has been a guide to what LBO Financing is.
+Here we discuss the top 6 strategies private equity firms use to finance an LBO.
+We also look at the other options when the assets are thin.
 You can learn more about Investment Banking & Private equity from the following article –